BrunoCerberus/GitHubTest/README.md

 # GitHubTest

 ## Observations before start
-Project almost finished, some points are different from the layout, but due the short deadline it was the best i could do, hope you like it 😁.
-Is for some reason, the request comes not authorized because of a OAUTH token, use this token `99a4bc3599e653a1593a2052a8e45643ceee2e37` instead in `BaseService.swift`, just change the value of the `ApiKey`and use the new one, if the problem still persists, leave the variable value as empty `""`.
+If for some reason, the request comes not authorized because of a OAUTH token, use this token `99a4bc3599e653a1593a2052a8e45643ceee2e37` instead in `BaseService.swift`, just change the value of the `ApiKey`and use the new one, if the problem still persists, leave the variable value as empty `""`.
 This hapens because there is a security system on GitHub that removes every OAUTH token that appears in a public repository.
+I separated the the app in three schemes, one for normal using, and the other two to Unit and UI testing.
+The Carthage won't be necessary since it already includes all compiled dependencies in the repository, but if something goes wrong with any dependecie, just run `carthage update --platform iOS`

+Schemes:
+ - GitHubTest (normal using)
+ - GitHubTestUnitTest (Unit tests)
+ - GitHubTestUITesting (UI testing with KIF)

+I implemented the TableView in two ways:
+ - The first one was in the classic way, using UITableViewDelegate and UITableViewDataSource in the HomeViewController
+ - The second was implemented using RxSwift and RxCocoa (Reactive) in the RepoDetailViewController

 ## Requirements for running this project
 - Xcode 11.6